Tag Archives: Epistemology

 An important and foundational concept guiding the work in the various subjects in the school is “competences”.
 Competences are, and should be, an important part of education.
 The problem is that these become the sole focus, and they are limited to merely solving tasks and challenges: “Competence means being able to master challenges and solve tasks in different contexts” (MOE, 2015, p.
 19).
 This is not negative as such.
 We need these competences for a well-functioning society.
 However, these competences are predetermined by the needs of the market and industries for a profitable society.
 Therefore, the students merely need to acquire them, meaning that the change a student is to go through, is to adapt to “fixed demands set for development – to become competent” (Hilt and Riese, 2022, p.
 107).

 This is further strengthened with the focus on problem-solving skills, and especially how concepts such as creativity and innovation are defined.
 For example, the report defines creativity in the following way: “creativity is understood as being inquisitive, persevering, and willing to be imaginative when solving problems” (MOE, 2015, p.
 10 – my italics).
-In this way creativity and possibility for “newness” is severely restricted and geared towards a certain skillset for a competitive Norway needing.
+In this way creativity and possibility for “newness” is severely restricted and geared towards a certain skillset that is needed to make Norway competitive.
 The needed skillset is often defined as a technological one falling within the STEM-courses, where developing green technologies seem to be the answer and solution to our current problems.
 One could argue that this is a scientifical-technological approach that mainly develops students into passive receptacles of problems to which their competences, creativity and innovative thinking is then applied to[4].

 This has consequences for how the education-system thinks and teaches sustainability.
 When the basic focus is to develop and acquire pre-determined competences that are based on problem-solving skills defined by the industry and the requirement for a “profitable Norway”, it seems we merely end up symptom-treating the problems, if even that.
 To deal fundamentally with the current problems, we cannot have a one-sided focus on problem-solving skills or competences geared towards business and technology.
 Furthermore, this technological view, is a view that treats nature as an “it”, something we can manipulate, and through this manipulation solve the problems we are faced with today.
 This is not to say that technology is bad overall.
 However, one should ask if the necessary “green” technologies will fundamentally do much to deal with the problems we are facing at its root.
 If developing competences and problem-solving skills are mainly to develop green technologies or changes in industries, do we then really solve the problem or just treat symptoms?